vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 Vega supports two signed message data sources:
 * Open Oracle data source
 * JSON messages

-## Choosing and verifying data
-Whether it's when voting for a market, or when choosing a market to trade on, it's important to verify the data source specification for the market.
-Voters and traders should verify that you trust the public key signing the data, as well as the data filters being used.

-Those proposing a market/providing data should verify that the data source they're using is reliable and will provide accurate information for network participants.

-For a market proposer looking to choose which signed message data source is best for their market, it's recommended to use data that's already in Open Oracle format, with a signature, if it exists.
-If the relevant market/asset data doesn't exist in Open Oracle, then create and use a signed JSON message.

 ### Open Oracle data
 The signer of the signed message data source is equivalent to the reporter in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3).
 As Open Oracle reports include signatures, the data can still be verified against its source.
 The poster equivalent is the Vega key that submits the signed message to the Vega chain for the market to act on it.